thomasbarkats/yasui/README.md

 Yasui can mean "easy" in Japanese.
 Yasui is meant to be easy to use, light, going to essentials only, with few dependencies.
 Yasui simplifies your life by providing you tools to quickly implement your controllers, middleware, endpoints, and your server.
-Yasui provides also complete error management (logs and client responses), and a simple but complete logging service.
+Yasui provides also complete errors management (logs and client responses) and logging service.

 &nbsp;
 ## Get started